 How did you know he was a Pakistani official?

-What so at the same time that this guy's own wife is coming to me as the only person who's paying any attention to this and pleading for her safety and pleading for me to do something, his stepmother also comes to me and says, I'm being held in captivity by him as well, because I also tried to go to the police, and he told me that he would have my whole family killed, and Imran Owan is controlling me with death threats.
+So at the same time that this guy's own wife is coming to me as the only person who's paying any attention to this and pleading for her safety and pleading for me to do something, his stepmother also comes to me and says, I'm being held in captivity by him as well because I also tried to go to the police and he told me that he would have my whole family killed and Imran Awan is controlling me with death threats.

 And so this is a guy who, and by the way, both the stepmom and one of the wives, they're being surveilled.

-He's using his IT expertise to use audio and hidden cameras in in their houses and monitoring what they do in the world.
+He's using his IT expertise to use audio and hidden cameras in their houses and monitoring what they do in the UK.

 Were you able to confirm all that?

-Yeah, I mean, there's one of them has pictures of you know some of the hidden devices, and you know, some of this, you know, it would be very, very easy for the FBI to to get this information.
+And, you know, some of this, you know, it would be very, very easy for the FBI to get this information.

 The women were trying to talk to the FBI.